OpenGOAL-Mods/OG-Mod-Base/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 Green Eco mods (modifiers)
 -------------------------------------------------------------------------------------------------------------------------------------------------------
-- The modifiers are also not in place to be selected yet, you can enable it through REPL (same with gun mods)
+- The modifier is randomly selected when weapon-mod-toggle is true.
 - these give Jak an overall buff and debuff, only one per save
-- Upon loading for the first time in fortress, you will be given the option to choose one or none.
+- Upon loading for the first time in fortress, you will be given the option to choose one or none. (not implemented yet)
-- If you choose none, weapon mods will be disabled, too (not implemented yet) (all examples in mod-custom-code.gc)
+- If you choose none, weapon mods will be disabled, too (all examples in mod-custom-code.gc)